ilCat/MA-Contest-System/readme.md

 # Martial Arts contest system
-The aim of this proyect is create a web aplication to track the on going of a martial arts contest
+The aim of this project is creating a web application to track the ongoing of a martial arts contest